tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/link.md

 There is only type of link field: `multi_link`.

-`multi_link` fields can hold a one or more link entries.
+`multi_link` fields-values can hold a one or more link entries.

 A `multi_link` field definition consists only of the common field properties and has no settings.